LinkedIn: Should you accept every invitation to connect?

 You sort the wheat from the chaff and say yes only to those who you think are relevant.
 Fake profiles and those who probably have nothing to offer do not get a look-in.
 Sometimes people send a message with their request, specifying why they are getting in touch–perhaps they would like some help, some contact details or to work together.
 When this happens, it makes it much quicker (and easier) for you to decide and to have an appropriate network right from the start.
-Otherwise you have to spend a few minutes looking at every single profile before accepting or declining their invitation.
+Otherwise, you have to spend a few minutes looking at every single profile before accepting or declining their invitation.
 This level of care ensures that your LinkedIn network is of a high quality.
-Just be careful, however, that you do not miss the boat from time to time on possible job offers, a new contact or a new interest.
+Just be careful, however, that you do not miss the boat from time to time on possible job offers, a new contact, or a new interest.

 The exclusive business club approach

 When you use this method, your aim is to have a small, exclusive list of contacts.
-You say yes to people who are part of your close professional circle, your associates, your counterparts and maybe a few random people who have a proven mutual interest.
+You say yes to people who are part of your close professional circle, your associates, your counterparts, and maybe a few random people who have a proven mutual interest.
 Basically, you connect with those you have already met or will meet soon.

 So why are you on LinkedIn anyway?

-As you can see, there is no fool-proof strategy.
-Looking at your profession, your career path and how much time you have to spare will help you to determine which one suits your needs.
+As you can see, there is no foolproof strategy.
+Looking at your profession, your career path, and how much time you have to spare will help you to determine which one suits your needs.

 If you define your objectives and priorities, you will be able to choose the most appropriate approach.
 Are you looking for a new career opportunity?
 Then you should say yes to recruiters and employees of companies you would like to join.
 Would you like to be at the forefront of your sector or profession?
 Say yes to experts and influencers in your field as well as to your counterparts in other companies.
 Would you like to get your or your company’s products out there?
 Then say yes to anyone who is part of your core target market or audience.

 LinkedIn is your professional shopfront.
 Take some time to think about what you are looking for, so that you can present a coherent profile.
-And make sure you don’t just say yes left, right and centre, like an Instagrammer looking for more followers.
+And make sure you don’t just say yes left, right and center, like an Instagrammer looking for more followers.
 This is the place to show how professional you are.